Othmane-data/Call-Center-Data-Analysis-Report-by-Excel/README.md

 ## Problem statement
 1. What is the count of calls for each day and month?
 2. What is the count of calls and the total amount for each Representative?
-3. What is the count of calls by Gender and by City?
+3. What is the count of Rating,of calls by Gender and by City?
 4. What is the total amount by Customer ID,by City and by each Representative?

 ## Skills/ concepts demonstrated